 OWC Community Co-Founders

-Jenelle M. Dembsey (published as J. M. Dembsey) has worked in writing centers since 2010, as an undergraduate consultant, graduate assistant, and now full-time administrative staff.
-She has been working with online consulting programs (both asynchronous and synchronous) since 2012.
+Jenelle M. Dembsey (published as J. M. Dembsey) has worked in writing centers since 2010, as an undergraduate consultant, graduate assistant, and full-time administrative staff.
+She has been working with asynchronous and synchronous online consulting since 2012.
+She has experience managing the day-to-day operations of online writing centers, designing online consulting programs from scratch, and leading online consultant training.
 She also studies accessibility and Universal Design.
-Currently, she is the Coordinator for Technology and Accessibility at the Howe Center for Writing Excellence (HCWE) at Miami University.
-She co-developed the HCWE’s online consulting services in Fall 2015 and continues to coordinate online writing appointments, train online consultants, and collaborate with online faculty.
 She is passionate about supporting other writing and learning centers in developing online support services.

 Dr. Sarah Prince is Manager of Writing Across the Curriculum at Walden University’s Writing Center.
 She earned a BA in English from Presbyterian College in 2004 and an MA and PhD in Women’s Studies in 2011 from Emory University.
 Sarah has been engaged in Writing Center work—as a tutor, consultant, graduate fellow, and professional staff member—for over 15 years.
 Her current professional interests include developing effective online writing center practices for adult learners, establishing course and competency-based writing center initiatives in virtual classrooms, and building a professional community of online writing tutors, consultants, staff, and administrators.